-- Name, address, telephone and federal DEA (Drug Enforcement Agency) number of the pharmacy. - Student's name.

-- Directions for use (dosage, frequency and time of administration, route, special instructions). - Name and registration number of the licensed prescriber. - Prescription serial number. - Date originally filled. - Name of medication and amount dispensed. - Controlled substance statement, if applicable. - 3.
-Non-prescription medications (over-the-counter) must also be presented in the original labeled container with child's name on it and written permission from the parent/guardian, as well as a doctor's note. - 4.
-Unlabeled medications will not be given at school. - 5.
+- 3. Prescription medication must be presented in the original pharmacy bottle and be accompanied by a Medication Administration Consent Form. - 4.
+Name, address, telephone and federal DEA (Drug Enforcement Agency) number of the pharmacy. - Student's name. - Prescription medication shall be delivered in its original packaging and labeled with: - Directions for use (dosage, frequency and time of administration, route, special instructions). - Name and registration number of the licensed prescriber. - Prescription serial number. - Date originally filled. - Name of medication and amount dispensed. - Controlled substance statement, if applicable. - 5.
+Non-prescription medications (over the counter) must also be presented in the original labeled container with child's name on it and written permission from the parent/guardian, as well as a doctor's note. - 6.
+Unlabeled medications will not be given at school. - 7.
 Medications are to be kept in the Nurse's office.
-Students are not permitted to carry their medications with them throughout the day. - 6.
-Students caught carrying Prescription or Non-prescription medications into the building, without written permission from a parent/guardian will be dealt with according to the Code of Conduct. - 7.
+Students are not permitted to carry their medications with them throughout the day. - 8.
+Students caught carrying Prescription or Non-prescription medications into the building, without written permission from a parent/guardian will be dealt with according to the Code of Conduct. - 9.
 It is the parent's responsibility to supply and deliver all medications with proper instructions from a physician and the Highlands Medication Administration Permission Form to the main office to be administered during school hours.